 Other: Dr. Fatima is also the current web admin for the Philosophy Department website.
 She is also a part of (and the web admin of) the Asian Studies Program (http://www.siue.edu/artsandsciences/asianstudies/index.shtml).
 You can find her personal homepage here.

 Ph.D.
 Georgetown University 2013

 Teaching Interests: History of Philosophy (Modern), philosophy of science, philosophy of mind/cognitive science, issues related to non-human animals, metaphysics

 Research Interests: Early Modern views of cognition and non-human animals, scientific explanation, information/information science

 Other: Dr. Fry has a personal homepage.

 Peck Hall, Room 2211

-Research Interests: Native North Pacific Coast culture, philosophy, and language preservation/revitalization.
-South Asian philosophy and religion: Classical Yoga, Ayurvedic medical philosophy, social philosophy.
+Research Interests: Native North Pacific Coast culture, history, philosophy, and language preservation/revitalization.
+South Asian philosophy and religion: Classical Yoga, Āyurvedic medical philosophy, and social philosophy.

 Peck Hall, Room 3231